ky2710/javascript-allonge-six/myAllonge/markdown/main_0r_functions.md

 ### a history lesson

-In "Ye Olde Days,"[^ye] JavaScript could not gather parameters, and we had to either do backflips with `arguments` and `.slice`, or we wrote ourselves a `variadic` decorator that could gather arguments into the last declared parameter.
+In "Ye Olde Days,"`1` JavaScript could not gather parameters, and we had to either do backflips with `arguments` and `.slice`, or we wrote ourselves a `variadic` decorator that could gather arguments into the last declared parameter.
 Here it is in all of its ECMAScript-5 glory:

-[^ye]: Another history lesson.
+>`1` Another history lesson.
 "Ye" in "Ye Olde," was not actually spelled with a "Y" in days of old, it was spelled with a [thorn](https://en.wikipedia.org/wiki/Thorn_(letter)), and is pronounced "the."
 Another word, "Ye" in "Ye of little programming faith," is pronounced "ye," but it's a different word altogether.
 ```js
 var __slice = Array.prototype.slice;